Graphene-based quantum heterospin graphs: Summary and Conclusions

 \section{Summary and Conclusions}

 We compute the bilinear and biquadratic exchange constants for various dimer systems composed of different magnetic nanographene structures combining three different first-principles approaches.
-DFT \cite{PhysRev.136.B864,PhysRev.140.A1133,Soler2002} calculations are used to obtain the electronic Hamiltonian, then the LKAG formalism \cite{Liechtenstein1987,PhysRevB.68.104436,PhysRevB.99.224412} ables us to extract the exchange constants from Eq. \ref{H_heisenberg}.
-Last but not least, ED method \cite{PhysRevLett.113.127204} computes gaps in the energy spectrum and the quantum numbers of the eigenstates.
+DFT \cite{PhysRev.136.B864,PhysRev.140.A1133,Soler2002} calculations were used to obtain the electronic Hamiltonian, then the LKAG formalism \cite{Liechtenstein1987,PhysRevB.68.104436,PhysRevB.99.224412} enabled us to extract the exchange constants from Eq. (\ref{H_heisenberg}).
+Then we employed ED method \cite{PhysRevLett.113.127204} to compute the energy spectrum and the quantum numbers of the eigenstates.
 We propose a theoretical realization of alternating spin-1 and spin-1/2 chains composed of different MBBs, such as S-1T, S-1/2T, and S-1/2O.
 These alternating chains exhibit ferrimagnetism, and both the total quantum spin $S$ and the GS degeneracy scale linearly with the length of the chain.We then characterize the low-energy eigenstates of 3-LSGs of varying lengths ($N = 7$, 10, and 13 MBBs) and compositions (either S-1T or S-1/2T).
 In the first ES, we identify a double degeneracy in the total spin quantum number $S$.
 We showed that this unexpected feature of the spectrum arises due to the symmetry of the Hamiltonian with respect to swapping transformations that form a group which is isomorphic to the $C_{3v}$ point group.
-The identification of symmetry-induced degeneracies in 3-LSGs highlights the potential relevance of such symmetries in other quantum systems governed by Hamiltonians with analogous structural properties.
-These findings open new avenues for the experimental design of custom spin graphs using magnetic building blocks (MBBs).
+This double-$S$ degeneracy is protected by the $C_{3v}$ symmetry, which is lost when random noise is introduced into the exchange constants.
+However, at reasonable levels of noise the lifting of the first ES remains at least an order of magnitude smaller than the gap between the GS and the first ES for an $N=7$ 3-LSG composed of spin-1 MBBs, indicating that the experimental observation of the double-$S$ degeneracy in such systems could be feasible.
+Moreover, an anisotropy term does not break the $C_{3v}$ symmetry and therefore does not affect the double-$S$ degeneracy of the first ES.
+The identification of symmetry-induced degeneracies in 3-LSGs highlights the potential relevance of such symmetries in other quantum systems governed by Hamiltonians with analogous structural properties.\\ These findings open new avenues for the experimental design of custom spin graphs using MBBs.
 They also lay the groundwork for exploring quantum degeneracies dictated by discrete spatial symmetries in engineered nanostructures.
+We also presented and characterized some examples of heterospin graphs combining S-1T, S-1/2T, and S-1/2O MBBs.
+In some cases, the double-$S$ degeneracy in the first ES persists whenever the $C_{3v}$ symmetry is present, as observed in the six-legged spin graphs but not in the four-legged ones.
 Moreover, since the results presented in this paper rely on ED calculations of the BLBQ Hamiltonian, they can be generalized to physical systems beyond those based on nanographene structures, provided that the spin species and couplings are similar to those considered in this work.